 But doubts still remain in her.
 Her loyalty to her creator puts strain on her, as his missions and tests mean she cannot always serve the Will of Metatron.
 The Metatron inside her grows and builds up, and if it is not used up in combat, or by creating Metatron Seeds and Infusions (which allow others to use Metatron's powers, and the Metatron to grow in new places), its Voice and Will inside her grow stronger.

 Her general compassion and love for her sisters presents another point of conflict.
 As the Will of Metatron grows stronger inside her, it urges her to act immediately and forcefully to fulfil its goals - the destruction of threats and further spread of itself.
-While her power limiters and Metatron filters generally allow her to suppress this buildup and maintain her rationality for the most part, she will go into a foul, insular mood and become quicker to violence if she has not had the chance to engage in combat - or create a Metatron Seed/Infusion - for a long time.
-And she ‘’always’’ fears the consequences of losing control, especially when training with her sisters.
+While her power limiters and Metatron filters generally allow her to suppress this buildup and maintain her rationality for the most part, she will go into a foul, insular mood and become quicker to violence if she has not had the chance to engage in combat - or otherwise deplete her Metatron - for a long time.
+And she always fears the consequences of losing control, especially when training with her sisters.

 Ah, Omega.
-Originally created as basically my replacement for "Nanohman", she was initially to be little more than a "cackling Metatron nutjob".
+Originally created as basically my replacement for "Nanohman" (see below), she was initially to be little more than a cackling Metatron nutjob.
 However, her character ran away with me - to far better places.